Kelv04/Software-Requirements/SRS.md

 1. Effect of parameters
     1. User Profile Initialization

-Problem: On first successful login, the system needs to create a user profile using information from the university database.
+Problem: On first successful login, the system needs to create a user profile using information from the university student information system (SIS).
 If it fails, the user is unable to access the system.

 Solution: implement checks and fallback logic for partial profile creation